martinring/thesis/src/3-Self-Verification.md

 1. When exactly should the verification take place and what are the consequences of late vs. early verification?
-2. Which parts of a system should belong to it's *Configuration* and how can we systematically determine these parts?
+2. Which parts of a system should belong to it's *configuration* and how can we systematically determine these parts?

 The following chapters will address these questions respectively.